quangtran8588/jetton-claimable/README.md

 This contract provides an example of creating the `Jetton Claimable Minter` on TON network.
 Contract has not been testing nor audit to check security issues.
 Please be carefull when using this contract in the production.

+Also visit this repo for the Front-end part (Full DApp): https://github.com/quangtran8588/jetton-claim-fe

 ### Project structure

 - `contracts` - source code of all the smart contracts of the project and their dependencies.